 The Icon of Panagia Soumela was buried underground of a church named St. Barbara Monastery by monks who left Turkey due to Population Exchange between Greece and Turkey and the icon stayed buried here for around 8 years.
 Later, the Greek PM Venizelos asked Turkish PM Ismet Inonu to return the icon in 1931.

-Thanks to the special permission by Turkey, one of the monks that buried the icon during the exchange period came to Trabzon.
+Thanks to the special permission by Turkey, one of the monks that buried the icon during the exchange period came back to Trabzon.
 The icon was found at St. Barbara Church and it was returned to Greece.
-This icon, highly holy for the Christians, was preserved in Benaki Museum in Greece.
+This icon, highly sacred for the Christians, was preserved in Benaki Museum in Greece.

 Later on, it was agreed that the icon should be preserved in a church due to its sentimental value.
 To that end, a church was built named “New Sumela Monastery” and the icon was placed in this church.
 Today, this church that houses the icon is regarded by the Orthodox believers as a spot on the way to pilgrimage.

-Trabzon Sumela Monastery Entrance Fee 2020
+Trabzon Sumela Monastery Entrance Fee 2023

-Trabzon Sumela Monastery Opening Hours
+Trabzon Sumela Monastery Opening Hours 2023

 Written by Serhat Engul